Investing in energy-efficient homes helps Oregonians save money now and supports a better energy future.

 The Oregon Department of Energy has developed a standard home energy scoring system to illustrate a home's energy efficiency and energy use.

 outline the requirements for residential and commercial energy scores.
 The rules also establish training requirements for licensed home energy assessors and define requirements for score systems.

 process with consistent measurements across home energy scoring systems.
 A stakeholder panel

 inform the voluntary program.

-Currently, Oregon has three approved home energy performance score systems:
+Currently, Oregon has three approved home energy scoring systems:

 Become an Approved Score System

-Businesses and other entities seeking approval for a home energy performance score system will need to submit an application
+Businesses and other entities seeking approval for a home energy scoring system will need to submit an application

 will review applications and recommend approval or denial to ODOE's director.
 ODOE staff are available to help businesses improve or streamline proposed systems.